pravine9/question-bank/README.md

    in `localStorage` under `questionStats`.
 The index page provides a "Check Question Stats" form for looking up stats by question ID.
-5. **Folder structure** – raw question JSON files live in `output/` while cleaned versions created by `scripts/clean_questions.py` are stored in `cleaned/` if that directory exists.
-The server automatically prefers the cleaned copies when available.
+5. **Folder structure** – raw question JSON files live in `output/` while cleaned versions created by `scripts/clean_questions.js` are stored in `cleaned/` if that directory exists.
+The interface uses the cleaned copies when available.

 ## Repository layout